Roverr/dkr/README.md

 The reason for having this 3 is that in my experience most of the time when I use `docker ps` I want to do one of these commands.
 As a common user I think an interactive version is better.

-You can use it in 2 ways:
+**Two potential way to use the application:**
+* `dkr`
-* You can simply type `dkr` - This will lead you to the containers where you will be selecting what to do
+    * This will lead you to the list of containers where you can select the container and action
-* You can also type the commands mentioned above like `dkr logs` - This way you will only be asked to choose a container
+* `dkr logs` / `dkr exec` / `dkr stop`
+    * Takes you to the list of containers where you can choose which one should be the target of the given action command

 <p align="center">
     <img src="images/commands.gif" width="100%"/>